Pulover/PuloversMacroCreator/Documentation/Faq.md

 * To start recording you need to press the Record button and then press the recording hotkey (default is F9).
 For more details see [Record](p2-Record.html).
 * To play a Macro you have to press the Play Button to activate the Hotkeys and use them to play each Macro.
 For more details see [Playback](p3-Playback.html).

+### Can I import AHK scripts to Macro Creator and edit them?

+No. AHK scripts are too complex to be parsed and the conversion would never be perfect.
+You can, however, include the original PMC code into the exported scripts by checking this option in the [Export Window](p5-Export.html).

+### Can Macro Creator automate Firefox or Chrome as it does with Internet Explorer?

+No. Macro Creator can connect to IE because its controls are exposed via [COM](Commands/COM_Interface.html), but that type of interaction is not possible with other browsers.
+Control Commands won't work either, so you might have more luck with mouse, keystrokes and Image Search.

 ### Can I make playback go faster/slower?